Implications of GWTC-3 on primordial black holes from vacuum bubbles: Abstract

 \section{Abstract}

-The population of black holes inferred from the detection of gravitational waves by the LIGO-Virgo-KAGRA collaboration has revealed interesting features in the properties of black holes in the universe.
-We analyze the GWTC-3 dataset assuming the detected black holes have both astrophysical and primordial origins.
-In particular, we consider primordial black holes forming from vacuum bubbles that nucleate during inflation, with their mass distribution described by a broken power law.
-We find that more than half of the events could come from primordial black hole mergers.
-Astrophysical black holes are mainly responsible for the peak in mass distribution at $\sim 10M_\odot$ indicated by GWTC-3; whereas primordial black holes are responsible for the massive black holes, as well as the peak at $\sim 30M_\odot$.
+The population of black holes inferred from the detection of gravitational waves by the LIGO-Virgo-KAGRA Collaboration has revealed interesting features in the properties of black holes in the Universe.
+We analyze the GWTC-3 dataset assuming the detected black holes in each event had an either astrophysical or primordial origin.
+In particular, we consider astrophysical black holes described by the fiducial \textsc{Power Law + Peak} distribution and primordial black holes whose mass function obeys a broken power law.
+These primordial black holes can be generated by vacuum bubbles that nucleate during inflation.
+We find that astrophysical black holes dominate the events with mass less than $\sim 30M_\odot$, whereas primordial black holes are responsible for the massive end, and also for the peak at $\sim 30M_\odot$ in the mass distribution.
+More than half of the observed events could come from primordial black hole mergers.
 We also discuss the implications on the primordial black hole formation mechanism and the underlying inflationary model.